Introduction

 Understanding repayment differences between a personal loan vs line of credit helps borrowers choose based on their budgeting needs.

-• Personal Loan: Repayment is straightforward.
-You get a lump sum and repay it in fixed monthly installments over a set term—usually 1 to 7 years.
+- Personal Loan: Repayment is straightforward.
+You get a lump sum and repay it in fixed monthly installments over a set term, usually 1 to 7 years.
+This fixed structure is why financial planners often suggest personal loans for borrowers who prefer predictable budgeting and clear timelines.
 The interest rate and payment amount remain the same, making it easy to budget.

 If you prefer structure and predictability, a personal loan works better.
 If you want flexible access to funds, a line of credit offers more freedom.